mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 time, without accuracy or reliability issues.

-The scope uses holographic sights, which provide DM+1 to single shot attacks over ranges of more than 50 metres.
+The scope uses holographic sights, which provide DM+1 to single shot attacks over ranges of more than 50 meters.

 However, the most prominent feature is the ability to use three separate magazines at the same time, changing between ammunition types quickly